 Wildlife Vet Shadow and Reserve Management

-Week summary – Observe / participate in clinical procedures, observe darting / capture techniques, helicopter darting (optional add-on).
-We aim to include the following – Assist with rehabilitation, Human-wildlife conflict, anti-poaching, and conservation techniques, Husbandry skills – handling, Husbandry skills – observation, Husbandry skills – physical exam, Husbandry skills – reproduction, Husbandry skills – routine health care.
+Summary – Observe / participate in clinical procedures, observe darting / capture techniques, helicopter darting (optional add-on).
+We aim to include the following – Assist with rehabilitation, Human-wildlife conflict, anti-poaching, and conservation techniques, Husbandry skills – handling, Husbandry skills – observation.
+When possible – Husbandry skills – physical exam, Husbandry skills – reproduction, Husbandry skills – routine health care.

-Week focus – Wildlife rehabilitation and cheetah breeding
+Focus – Wildlife rehabilitation, wildlife orphanage, community education and cheetah breeding

 We aim to include and allow you to sign-off the below topics.
 Please note that when working with wildlife, wildlife vets and wildlife conservation there are times when ethics or circumstances do not always allow schedules to run according to plan.